Specialist Residential Schools' Collective Agreement

 - Where the skills / demands / responsibilities of the new role is within the same Work Matrix Grade as the previous role, the starting step should be at least the step they last held.

 - The employer should also consider any particular skills and qualifications held, as well as any previous relevant paid or unpaid work experience undertaken by the employee since they were last employed.es are additional to, not a replacement for, annual progression under clause 4A.6.

-- the employee is not meeting, or exceeding standards of performance as outlined in 4A.6.2 above; or
+- the employee is not meeting, or exceeding standards of performance as outlined in 4A.5.2 above; or

 - the work is deemed to stay in the current grade, i.e., where the employer considers the work is solely within current grade and has informed the employee in writing no later than two months prior to the progression becoming due; or